 In F1, degradation is the single most important factor in race strategy.
 A car that degrades its tyres slowly can run longer stints, pit fewer times, and gain positions during the pit stop phase.
 A car that degrades quickly must pit more often and may lose time even if its raw pace is faster.

-What graining is
+What graining is and what it looks like

 Graining occurs when the tyre surface becomes rough and uneven, like sandpaper.
 It happens when the tyre slides slightly under cornering forces, causing small pieces of rubber to peel off and then stick back onto the surface in a disorganized way.
 The result is a tyre that feels harsh and inconsistent to the driver.

 Graining is most common in cold conditions or when a car's setup is not well balanced.
 A car with too much front wing relative to the rear will grain the front tyres.
 A car with too much rear wing will grain the rears.
+Drivers usually describe the feeling as a loss of precision — the car starts sliding instead of gripping, and the steering feels vague on entry.

-What blistering is
+What blistering is and why it is more dangerous

 Blistering is more severe than graining.
 It occurs when the internal temperature of the tyre rises so high that the rubber literally boils from the inside, creating bubbles that burst and leave craters on the surface.
 Blistering is caused by excessive heat buildup, usually from pushing too hard on a tyre that is already near its thermal limit.

 Blistering is most common on circuits with long, high-speed corners that load the tyres heavily — places like Silverstone's Maggotts-Becketts-Chapel or Suzuka's 130R.
 Once a tyre blisters, the damage is permanent and the performance loss is significant.
+The driver will feel a sudden drop in grip, often at the rear, and the car may become nervous under braking or on power application.
+There is no recovery — the only option is to pit for fresh tyres or accept the time loss.

-How teams manage degradation
+How teams manage degradation through setup and strategy

 Teams manage degradation through setup, driving style, and strategy.
 A softer suspension setup can reduce the peak loads on the tyres, reducing degradation.
 A driver who is smooth with their steering and throttle inputs will degrade tyres more slowly than a driver who is aggressive.
 Strategically, teams can choose to run a two-stop strategy on a circuit where degradation is high, accepting the time loss of an extra pit stop in exchange for consistently faster lap times.